 ACADEMICS: Review the resources, learn about pre-departure and post-program orientation, learn how courses abroad will count toward your degree, and review program specific information.

 ABROAD: Go Abroad!
-Share your experience while on your program and remember to prepare for you return.
+Share your experience while on your program, and remember to prepare for your return.

 RETURNEES: Review the credit transfer process, information on returning to campus, and how you can share and capitalize on your experience.